-Eye twitching is one of the lesser known signs of pregnancy although it is quite common.
-The twitching is the result of a repetitive spasm of the muscle in the eyelid which is uncontrollable.
+Eye twitching is one of the lesser-known nuances experienced during pregnancy, although it is quite common.
+The twitching is the result of a repetitive spasm of the muscle in the eyelid, which is uncontrollable.

-While the condition can be uncomfortable and an irritation, it is not serious and is unlikely to result in any severe vision or other health conditions.
+While the condition can be uncomfortable and irritating, it is not serious and is unlikely to result in any vision loss or other health conditions.
 It is, however, recommended to mention any regular eye twitching to a doctor as it could be a sign of an underlying health problem.

 - Lack of sleep